masatana/go-textdistance/README.md

 ## License

-This software is released under the MIT License, see [LICENSE.txt](https://github.com/masatana/go-textdistance/LICENSE.txt)
+This software is released under the MIT License, see LICENSE.txt.